MONDAY, 07 FEBRUARY 2011

 17th November 2014

-Edwards Genesis have a formal Complaints Handling Procedure in accordance with the Regulations of the Royal Institute of Chartered Surveyors.
+Edwards Genesis have a formal Complaints Handling Procedure in accordance with the Regulations of the Royal Institution of Chartered Surveyors.

 Copy available on request.